 WHY THIS RECIPE WORKS:

-- With various layers of flavor, you get delicious flavors in each bite.
+- With various layers of flavor, you get deliciousness in each bite.

-- Easily available ingredients make this a breeze to put together.
+- Easily available ingredients make this a breeze to throw together.

 - Minimal ingredients also help this dessert become super easy.